Haivision/srt/docs/stransmit.md

 for writing.
 The multicast specification is also possible.
 The specification and meaning of the fields in the URI depend on the mode.

-The **PORT** part is always mandatory and it designates the port number for either the target host or to be bound to read from.
+The **PORT** part is always mandatory and it designates either the port number for the target host or the port number to be bound to read from.

 For sending to unicast: